Backpacking in Mexico

 Definitely go on a food tour if you can while backpacking Mexico.
 You’ll learn so much about the history of the cuisine, how to make various dishes, and of course, eat a lot of great food.

 No matter what you’re interested in, you’ll find it here.
 The Pacific coast is an excellent spot for surfing and boogie boarding.
 You can rent a board for the day, or bring your own.
 During the winter months, you can go on whale and dolphin watching tours on the Pacific side.

 However, if you want to save some cash, just keep an eye out and you’ll likely spot some whales from land.
 Around Punta de Mita and San Pancho, it’s definitely possible to do some land-based whale watching.

-On the Caribbean side, sailing, snorkelling and just chilling out on the beach are the perfect past-times.
+On the Caribbean side, sailing, snorkeling, and just chilling out on the beach are the perfect past-times.
 Snorkel gear is cheap, while sailing could cost a bit more.
 Get some friends together to split the cost of the boat.
 Scuba diving is excellent here as well with two dives costing around $75.

-There are numerous cenotes in the Yucatan that you can explore, either independently for free (or a very small fee), or you can go on a tour.
+There are numerous cenotes in the Yucatan that you can explore, either independently for free (or for a very small fee), or you can go on a tour.
 Plus, you can go diving in a cenote!
 Renting a bicycle in places like Tulum and Valladolid to explore the freshwater caverns yourself is a lot of fun.

 In the mountains, village treks are available, as are independent walks and volcano hiking.
-Waterfalls, bird watching, river safaris, zip-lining, cave exploration are all on offer in Mexico.
+Waterfalls, bird watching, river safaris, zip-lining, and cave exploration are all on offer in Mexico.

-Visit the ruins set in the thick jungle of Palenque, or the unique architecture at Uxmal.
+Visit the ruins set in the thick jungle of Palenque or the unique architecture at Uxmal.
 Climb the crumbling steps up to Coba, and wander through the impressive ancient city of Teotihuacan – an hour or so outside of Mexico City.

 The relics of Tulum are set on a cliffside with incredible views over the Caribbean Sea.
 The swimming there is great as well so bring your bathing suit.
 Other nominations are Ek Balam and Dzibilchaltun.

-Now matter how many ancient sites you see, each one is unique and interesting in its own way.
+No matter how many ancient sites you see, each one is unique and interesting in its own way.